cocoon/PackageFlow/README.md

 <p align="center">
   <strong>🚀 Stop juggling terminals.</strong><br/>
-  <sub>Run scripts, manage Git, switch worktrees, and deploy with preview links — all in one beautiful app.</sub>
+  <sub>Run scripts, manage your project, and deploy with preview links — all in one beautiful app.</sub>
 </p>

 <p align="center">